JBibu/JBibu/README.md

 ## 💡 About Me

 Sysadmin learning full-stack development through Web Applications Development (DAW) training.
-I enjoy understanding how infrastructure connects with code.
+I focus on DevOps, connecting infrastructure and code.
 I like simple, stable tools that just work.
 I use clean configs and practical solutions in my work.
 When I'm not connecting dev and ops, I'm outside getting fresh air.

 Always learning.